 (b) if making inquiries or efforts, what inquiries or efforts, including the period over which they are made, are reasonable.

-85. Dealing with forfeited things
+85. Forfeited things, dealing with

 (1) On the forfeiture of a thing to the State under section 84, the thing becomes the property of the State, and may be dealt with as the chief executive officer considers appropriate.